chaoss/grimoirelab-tutorial/grimoireelk/installation.md

 For ElasticSearch, you can follow its [installation instructions](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html).
 You will need to have a Java virtual machine installed \(Oracle JDK version 1.8.x is recommended\), The rest is simple: download the installation file from the [ElasticSearch downloads area](https://www.elastic.co/downloads/elasticsearch), and install it, for example by unzipping the zip installation file.

-Assuming the installed ElasticSearch directory is `elasticsearch`, to lanuch it you will just run the appropriate command \(no need to run this from the virtual environment\):
+Assuming the installed ElasticSearch directory is `elasticsearch`, to launch it you will just run the appropriate command \(no need to run this from the virtual environment\):

 ```
 $ elasticsearch/bin/elasticsearch